 Mr. and Mrs. Harold and Josephine Gulamerian visited Armenia in 1998 at the invitation of Catholicos Karekin I. The Gulamerians were very moved by this visit, especially by the orphaned children they met.
 Established in 2013, The Harold and Josephine Gulamerian Armenian Orphan Fund (GAOF) is dedicated to improving the lives of orphaned Armenians throughout the world.
-Through a cooperative agreement with the Society for Orphaned Armenian Relief (SOAR), the Foundation provides support to orphaned Armenians in Armenia, Artsakh, Javakh, Lebanon, and Syria.
+Through a cooperative agreement with SOAR, the Foundation provides support to orphaned Armenians in Armenia, Artsakh, Javakh, and Lebanon.

 150 N. Radnor Chester Rd., Suite F200, Radnor, PA 19087 Office: 610.213.3452 Fax: 610.229.5168 Email: info@soar-us.org Web: www.soar-us.org and projects.
 A breakdown of these funds is provided in Table 1.
-As shown, approximately \$231,000 of the \$325,000 award was for the salaried positions of SOAR's Chairman, who oversees all operations worldwide; Susan Snavely (SOAR Management Assistant); and Hripsime Muradyan (SOAR's Executive Director in Armenia).
+As shown, approximately \$269,000 was for the salaried positions of SOAR's Chairman, who oversees all operations worldwide; Susan Snavely (SOAR Management Assistant); Kim Yacoubian (Development Consultant); and Hripsime Muradyan (SOAR's Executive Director in Armenia).

-In CY2020, SOAR received \$325,000 from GAO to support personnel, programs,
+In CY2021, SOAR received \$300,000 from GAOF to support personnel, programs,